etingof/talks/devconf-outreachy/source/index.rst

 * How it worked out for us & lessons learned
 * Should you try it too?

+..
+Things to talk about ^ (ietingof)

+In our talk we will explain what the Outreachy program is all about, why we decided to participate in it.

+We will tell about our experience and lessons learned.

+Finally, we will think aloud why this program may or may not be for you.

 Why we do this
 --------------